julianeon/julianeon/glitch_guide.md

 Each app, when you click on it, will take 1-3 minutes to load.

-By reading this guide, you can get a sense of what you'll see after it loads, to decide if it's worth the wait.
+By reading this guide, you can get a sense of what you'll see after it loads, and decide if it's worth the wait.

 On each app's page, the demo will be shown in a window at the top while the code will be accessible through a link ("View Source") towards the bottom.